 Q: You’re such an ignorant American and you’re only writing these things because all Americans are ignorant and I saw this video on YouTube about how Americans don’t know geography and…

 A: Whoa, stop right there and chill out… Ignorance is one thing I’m pretty sure is nearly universal, actually.
-Americans don’t have any sort of monopoly.
-Check out American Ignorance or Conversation in the Language School #2 for more of my thoughts.
+We Americans don’t have any sort of monopoly.

 I’ll write more FAQs soon, so subscribe or check back soon!

 P.S.
 I hope you enjoyed this FAQ about Madrid, Spain and expat life in my beautiful city.
 If you want to follow the Chorizo Chronicles on Facebook, I’m over here: facebook.com/chorizochronicles.
 And by all means, pop your email into the little bar up top to get all my updates (not too often, I promise).